Xahidian/Software-Testing-1/README.md

 # University Assignment: Test Cases, Control Flow Graph, Mutation Test, and Test Path Coverage

 ## Overview
-This repository contains my work for the university assignment where I explored various testing concepts and tools related to Java development.
+This repository contains my work for the university project where I explored various testing concepts and tools related to Java development.
 The main topics covered are:
 - Test Cases: Writing effective test cases to validate the functionality of Java code.
 - Control Flow Graph (CFG): Analyzing the control flow within the code to identify potential paths.
 - Mutation Testing: Evaluating the robustness of test suites by introducing artificial defects.